Webhook

 - Save configuration

-After saving, your HTTP server will receive events within 2 minutes of any site note changes.
+After saving, your HTTP server will receive events within 2 minutes of any relevant event occurring.

 Implementation Guide